The Westminster Williamson Voices

-The choir has premiered more than 30 choral works, several early performances and North American premieres by noted composers Jackson Hill, Roger Ames, Blake Henson, Jaakko Mäntyjärvi, Ugis Praulins and Gerald Custer.
-The choir has premiered three major works by British composer James Whitbourn that have attracted international attention.
-In 2007, the choir performed the world premiere of the chamber version of Annelies, the first major choral setting of The Diary of Anne Frank..
-In 2008, the choir shared in a commission of Luminosity, a work for triple choir, dancers, viola solo, organ and tanpura.
-Recent seasons have included the premiere of Whitbourn’s Requiem Canticorum and performances of Mozart’s Requiem in D Minor with an orchestra composed of students from The Curtis Institute conducted by Daniel Stewart and Debussy’s Nocturnes with The Princeton Symphony Orchestra conducted by Rossen Milanov.
+The choir has premiered more than 40 choral works and presented several early performances and premieres by noted composers Jackson Hill, William Duckworth, Paul Mealor, Tarik O’Regan, Roger Ames, Robert Moran, Blake Henson, Jaakko Mäntyjärvi, Ugis Praulins, Gerald Custer, James Whitbourn, Thomas Lavoy, Cortlandt Matthews and Kile Smith.
+It has premiered three major works by British composer James Whitbourn that have attracted international attention.
+In 2007, it performed the world premiere of the chamber version of Annelies, the first major choral setting of the Diary of Anne Frank.
+In 2008, it shared in a commission of Luminosity, a work for triple choir, dancers, viola solo, organ and tanpura.
+In 2010, the choir premiered Whitbourn’s Requiem Canticorum.
+Past seasons have also included performances of the Mozart Requiem in D Minor with an orchestra composed of students from The Curtis Institute conducted by Daniel Stewart, and Debussy’s Nocturnes with The Princeton Symphony Orchestra conducted by Rossen Milanov.
+In 2013, the choir performed the United States premiere in Princeton and New York of Paul Mealor’s Crucifixus for choir, orchestra and baritone soloist.
+The composer, in writing of those performances said of the choir, “Williamson Voices sing with delicate sensitivity, radiant warmth and create a truly sensuous sound.”

 Download Westminster Williamson Voices photograph